dblock/strava-ruby-client/README.md

 activity.strava_url # => 'https://www.strava.com/activities/1982980795'
 ```

+See [Strava::Models::Activity](lib/strava/models/activity.rb) for all available properties.

 #### Get Activity

-Returns the given activity that is owned by the authenticated athlete, including description, photos, gear, splits, segments and laps.
+Returns the given activity that is owned by the authenticated athlete.

 ```ruby
 activity = client.activity(id: 1982980795)